baggerspion/therealpadams.github.io/_posts/2017-06-04-habitat-community.md

 ## Getting At The Code

 I've been involved with Habitat for a few months now.
-I have been luck in that my work with Habitat coincided with ChefConf, which gave me the opportunity to meet community members face-to-face.
+I have been lucky in that my work with Habitat coincided with ChefConf, which gave me the opportunity to meet community members face-to-face.
 But had I not been to ChefConf, how might I gain an understanding for who the high-bus-factor contributors are?

 In step the now-famous[^1] blue blobs.